 This requests a list of currently active pushes.

-'''
+The request looks like this:

 {

-"push_list": true //value is ignored
+"push\list": true //value is ignored

 }

 And is responded to as follows:

+'''

 {

 "push_list":[

-[ID, "STREAMNAME", "URI", "URI"],
+[ID, "STREAMNAME", "URI", "URI", logs, pushstatus],

 //Etcetera

 ]

+}

 '''

-The ID is a unique per-push identifier that can be used to stop the given push (see "push_stop" below), the stream name and first URI are the values from the original call.
-The second URI is after handling any triggers and/or Pro-only feature: Variable substitution, which may be identical to the first if neither was applicable.
+The ID is a unique per-push identifier that can be used to stop the given push (see "push\stop" below), the stream name and first URI are the values from the original call.
+The second URI is after handling any triggers and/or Variable substitution, which may be identical to the first if neither was applicable. logs is a JSON array of log messages applicable o this push. pushstatus is a JSON object containing the latest push status (containing output-specific name/value pairs).

 If an entry is missing, it is no longer running/functional.
 Thus, all entries are currently active.

 If this call is done simultaneously with a start push call, it may not yet contain the push as starting a push takes a moment.
 The same goes for stop push calls.